location

 Summary

-• Open repair remains a robust option for large or complicated hernias, offering simplicity and lower cost.
+• Open repair remains a robust option for large or complicated hernias.

 • Laparoscopic repair balances efficacy with fewer complications and faster recovery.

-• Robotic-assisted surgery offers high precision and may benefit complex cases, but it involves greater resource use and cost.
+• Robotic-assisted surgery offers high precision and may benefit complex cases.

 When Laparoscopic Hernia Surgery May Not Be Recommended

 Laparoscopic hernia treatment may not be suitable for everyone.
-Some individuals should avoid it or consider alternative methods based on specific health conditions or surgical risks.
+Based on an individual’s health condition, some individuals should consider alternative methods.
 Here’s a breakdown of who might not be the best candidate:

 Absolute or Relative Contraindications